GSA-TTS/identity-dev-docs/_pages/support.md

 * Authentication failures while testing in sandbox environment
 * Questions about OIDC/SAML protocols
-* Problems with dashboard configuration (configuration not updating as expected)
+* Problems with portal configuration (configuration not updating as expected)
 * Invalid PIV/CAC certificate errors (we may need to update certs on our end)
 * Problems updating or deploying a production configuration
 * Clarification about something in our developer docs